miller-me/lab-resources/Intros_to_Coding/The_Command_Line_and_Vim.md

 You should receive something like `/usr/bin/vim` or similar.

-For the beginner programmer, Vim can be more difficult when it comes to understanding what is happening when you use programs outside of the command line, because there may not be any visual output.
-For that reason, I recommend [Jupyter Notebook](https://jupyter.org) if you’re trying to practice your skills but not doing anything that requires a lot of computational power.
-[Ask me](mailto:miller.me@northeastern.edu) if you want help getting set up with Jupyter.
+For the beginner programmer, Vim can be more difficult when it comes to understanding what is happening when you write programs outside of the command line, because there may not be any visual output.
+For that reason, I recommend [Jupyter Notebook](Jupyter_Notebook.md) if you’re trying to practice your language skills but not doing anything that requires a whole lot of computational power.

 So why use Vim?
 The utility of Vim is that it is easily accessed from the command line, just by typing `$ vim <filename>` to create a file or